anselanza/nodejs-template/README.md

 npm i
 ```

+This also runs `postinstall` which will do the following:

+- Compile everything `npm run build`
+- Initialise a new git repo `git init`

 Tidy up (might automate this soon):

-- Not yet a git repo! `git init`
-- Modify package name, etc. in `package.json`!
+- Please modify the package name, etc. in `package.json`!
+- In `src/index.ts`, you should set `appName` to something more relevant
 - Modify `README.md` for your project